Ori1N/AndroidVariantsStubsGenerator/README.md

 create build-generated stub classes.

 Avoid the 'pleasure' of creating and updating stub classes for flavor-specific-functionality.
-Annotate flavor-specific-classes and stubs classes containing all the public methods of the annotated class will be generated on build.
+For each annotated class a java stub file will be generated on build (no reflection), containing all the public methods of the annotated class.
-(no reflection)
+This file will be generated to the flavor specified in the annotation (parameter `flavorTo`).

 For example, for annotated class FlavorSpecificFunctionality
 ```java